 Miss Margaret Isabella West, 46, (c1887-1937) was a contributor to Time and Tide, assistant editor, Time and Tide, and had just become press manager of Leonard and Virginia Woolf’s Hogarth Press, in February 1933.

 Being with any of her very recent colleagues I’m sure would have been fine.
 Lorna Concanen Lewis was a good friend, so either deliberately together or deliberately not on this evening.
 A small table anyway.

 She may well have recounted the story of the dog, the Woolf and the literary agent, unless it was too sensitive (see below)

 Margaret was born in about 1887 to a Mr and Mrs West, we can only presume.
 That’s all we know for now.

 Can you tell us more of Margaret Isabella West’s early life?

-Previously on the administrative staff at the LSE, Margaret was a contributor to Time and Tide (cited in Winifred Holtby’s “Letters to a Friend” as attending the dinner at Boulestin’s restaurant in 1926 – see Winifred Holtby’s page) and assistant editor.
+Margaret was a contributor to Time and Tide (cited in Winifred Holtby’s “Letters to a Friend” as attending the dinner at Boulestin’s restaurant in 1926 – see Winifred Holtby’s page) and became assistant editor that year.

 On 7th March 1930 Margaret wrote the sixth and final contribution in a series of Time and Tide articles on “The Function of Literary Criticism”, entitled “Summing Up”, noting that for all the criticism levelled at reviewers “no-one has questioned the necessity for the reviewer’s existence” – which you might say was an important for Time and Tide’s continued raison d’être!
 Other contributors included two from outside Time and Tide, John Galsworthy and the publisher Laurie Magnus, alongside Time and Tide contributors Sylvia Lynd and Winifred Cullis (with a good plug for Rebecca West).
 The fifth article was comprised of contributions from Time and Tide readers.